lnbits/lnbits/docs/guide/faq.md

 ## Use cases of LNbits
 <ul><details><summary>Merchant</summary>
-  <p>LNbits is a powerful solution for merchants, due to the easy setup with various extensions, that can be used for many uses.</p>
+  <p>LNbits is a powerful solution for merchants, due to the easy setup with various extensions, that can be used for many scenarios.</p>
-  <p><a href="https://darthcoin.substack.com/p/lnbits-for-small-merchants">Here is a scenario overview for a small restaurant and hotel</a></p>
+  <p><a href="https://darthcoin.substack.com/p/lnbits-for-small-merchants">Here is an overview of the LNbits tools available for a small restaurant as well as a hotel</a></p>
 </details>

 <details><summary>Swapping ⚡️LN BTC to a BTC address</summary>